AlsonAfrica/Hotel-Admin-Panel/README.md

 # Admin Hotel Panel
 Welcome to the Admin Hotel Panel!
 This web application allows administrators to manage hotel operations, including room bookings, user profiles, and favorites.
-Built using React and Material-UI, it provides a user-friendly interface for managing hotel details.
+Built using React and Material-UI, it provides a user-friendly interface for managing hotel details. the admin app is linked with the hotel app

 ## Features
 - Room Management: View, add, edit, and delete rooms.